neurosnap/deck-using/deck.md

 # `using` it today!

 Because this feature is so recent, most runtimes will not support it natively.
 To use it, you will need runtime polyfills for the following:

 - `Symbol.dispose`
 - `Symbol.asyncDispose`
 - `DisposableStack`
 - `AsyncDisposableStack`
 - `SuppressedError`

+---

-However, if all you’re interested in is using and await using, you should be able to get away with only polyfilling the built-in symbols.
-Something as simple as the following should work for most cases:
+However, if you only want `using` and `await using`, something as simple as the following should work for most cases:

 ```ts
 Symbol.dispose ??= Symbol("Symbol.dispose");
 Symbol.asyncDispose ??= Symbol("Symbol.asyncDispose");
 ```

-You will also need to set your compilation target to `es2022` or below, and configure your `lib` setting to either include `"esnext"` or `"esnext.disposable"`.
+You will also need the following in `tsconfig.json`:

 ```json
 {